artkonekt/address/docs/seeders.md

 }
 ```

-To register the seeder use the following code, most commonly in the package's ServiceProvider or the app's AppServiceProvider class:
+To register the seeder, use the following code, most commonly in the package's ServiceProvider or the app's AppServiceProvider class:

 ```php
 public function boot()